 Now Hiring: Experienced Carpenters & CraftsmenApply Now

-Unlike timber frame barns (agricultural/storage) or pavilions (outdoor living), timber frame homes require full building envelope, HVAC, plumbing, and finish work to code for year-round habitation.
+Unlike timber frame barns or pavilions, timber frame homes require full building envelope, HVAC, plumbing, and finish work to code for year-round habitation — best delivered through a single design-build process.

 Best for: Primary residences, vacation homes, mountain retreats, and estate homes where architectural character and multi-generational durability are priorities.